Vivek7i/Medisave-Web-Platform/Remedi-main/README.md

 <p>
   <b>1.
 Incentive Section :</b> To engage and motivate the user to donate medicine. <br/>
   <b>2.
 Form Section :</b> To get the details of the medicine that the donor wants to donate.<br/>
-  <i>ADDITIONAL FEATURE : In the form, if the donor is unable to fill the information of medicine, he can also upload the picture of the medicine and we have used OPEN CV to extract the name, strength, expiry-date and other required details.</i>
 </p>
 ![HomePageUser](https://user-images.githubusercontent.com/78265224/167241608-05c3e865-bf22-417f-89f9-2046d5f3dbab.png)
 <br>